Battle Creek, Michigan

-Battle Creek is a city in northwestern Calhoun County, Michigan, United States, at the confluence of the Kalamazoo and Battle Creek rivers.
+Battle Creek is a city in northwestern Calhoun County, Michigan, United States.
+It sits at the confluence of the Kalamazoo and Battle Creek rivers.
 As of the 2020 census, the city had a total population of 52,731.
 It is the principal city of the Battle Creek metropolitan statistical area, which encompasses all of Calhoun County.
 Nicknamed "Cereal City", it is best known as the home of WK Kellogg Co and the founding city of Post Consumer Brands.
-In Battle Creek, the Kellogg brothers invented the first cereal by accident in an attempt to make granola.

 Toponym

 One local legend says Battle Creek was named after an encounter between a federal government land survey party led by Colonel John Mullett and two Potawatomi in March 1824.
 The two Potawatomi had approached the camp asking for food because they were hungry as the U.S. Army was late delivering supplies promised to them under the 1821 Treaty of Chicago.
 After a protracted discussion, the Native Americans allegedly tried to take food.
 One of the surveyors shot and seriously wounded one Potawatomi.
 Following the encounter, the survey party retreated to Detroit.
 Early white settlers called the nearby stream Battle Creek River and the town took its name from that.

 Another folk etymology is attributed to the local river, which was known as Waupakisco by Native Americans.
 The Waupakisco or Waupokisco was supposedly a reference to a battle or fight fought between indigenous tribes before the arrival of Europeans.
-However, Virgil J. Vogel, professor emeritus of history and social science at Harry S. Truman College in Chicago, believes the native name has "nothing to do with blood or battle".
+However, Virgil J. Vogel, Professor Emeritus of history and social science at Harry S. Truman College in Chicago, believes the native name has "nothing to do with blood or battle".